bigscience-workshop/metadata/README.md

 ## Contribute 🧠

-After installing the development dependencies, to execute the tests run in a bash at the root of the repository:
+After installing the development dependencies, first you need to install the package in editable modeto execute the tests run in a bash at the root of the repository:

 ```sh
 python -m pytest .